Primitive/cards5 min read

 A swipe outside these bounds is declined at the network — there's no way for the agent to "try again harder."
 This is the safety surface that makes /cards deployable in production: even a misaligned agent can't drain the account.

-Every purchase the Employee makes must be followed by log_card_transaction:
+Every purchase the Employee makes should be followed by log_card_transaction:

 naive cards log-transaction <card_id> \